Stand and Deliver: Plot

 In the early 1980s, Jaime Escalante becomes a mathematics teacher at James A. Garfield High School in East Los Angeles.
 Latino students from working-class families have academic achievement far below their grade level.
-Students Angel and another gangster, arrive late and question Escalante's authority.
+Students Angel and another gangster arrive late and question Escalante's authority.
 Escalante demonstrates how to multiply numbers using one's fingers and appeals to the students' sense of humor.
-After class, some gangsters threaten Escalante.
+After class, some gangsters threaten him.
 After school, he stops the gangsters from fighting.
-He introduces himself as a "one-man gang" with the classroom as his domain.
 Escalante decides to teach the students algebra.

-At a meeting, Escalante learns the school's accreditation is under threat, as test scores are not high enough.
-Escalante says that students will rise to the level that is expected of them and gives the students a quiz every morning.
+At a meeting, he learns that the school's accreditation is under threat, as test scores are not high enough.
+He says that students will rise to the level that is expected of them and gives the students a quiz every morning.
 He instructs his class under the philosophy of ganas.
 (Note: Ganas roughly translates to "desire") Escalante tells other faculty that he wants to teach the students calculus, seeking to change the school culture to help the students excel in academics.
 Other teachers ridicule him, as the students have not taken the prerequisites.
-Escalante states the students can take the prerequisites over the summer, setting a goal of having the students take Advanced Placement Calculus by their senior year.
+Escalante states that the students can take the prerequisites over the summer, setting a goal of having the students take Advanced Placement Calculus by their senior year.

 The students sign up for the prerequisites over the summer.
-In the fall, he gives the students contracts to be signed by the parents; they must come in on Saturdays, show up an hour early to school, and stay until 5pm in order to prepare for the AP Calculus exam.
+In the fall, he gives them contracts to be signed by the parents; they must come in on Saturdays, show up an hour early to school, and stay until 5pm in order to prepare for the AP Calculus exam.
 Two weeks before the exam, Escalante teaches an ESL class when he suddenly clutches at his torso in pain, stumbles into the hallway, and falls.
 Escalante escapes from the hospital and shows up at school to continue teaching.

 After taking the AP calculus exam, the students head to the beach and celebrate.
 All 18 students who took the exam pass it.
-At a meeting to congratulate the students, a plaque of appreciation is presented to Escalante.
+At a meeting to congratulate them, a plaque of appreciation is presented to Escalante.

 To the dismay of Escalante and the students, the Educational Testing Service (ETS) questions the students' exam scores.
-Escalante finds an anonymous letter of resignation in his school mail and walks home that evening, as his car has been stolen from the parking lot.
-Dismayed, he confides in his wife that he regrets having taught calculus, because the students did well but nothing changed.
-Fabiola reassures him stating that his students appreciate his efforts.
+Escalante finds an anonymous letter of resignation in his school mail and walks home that evening, as his car has been stolen.
+Dismayed, he confides in his wife that he regrets having taught calculus because the students did well but nothing changed.
+Fabiola reassures him, stating that his students appreciate his efforts.
 Outside, students surprise him by fixing his car.
-Escalante meets with the investigators from ETS, argues with them, but ultimately offers to have the students retake the test.
-Despite having only one day to prepare, all the students pass, and Escalante demands the original scores be reinstated.
+Escalante meets with the investigators from ETS and offers to have the students retake the test.
+Despite having only one day to prepare, all the students pass, and Escalante demands that the original scores be reinstated.

-End captions indicate that in the summer of 1982 Escalante's entire class was able to pass AP Calculus and in subsequent years, his program became even more successful.
+End captions indicate that in the summer of 1982, Escalante's entire class passed AP Calculus and in subsequent years, his program became even more successful.